agentmorris/camera-trap-ml-survey/README.md

 <br/>**Dertien JS, Negi H, Dinerstein E, Krishnamurthy R, Negi HS, Gopal R, Gulick S, Pathak SK, Kapoor M, Yadav P, Benitez M, Ferreira M, Wijnveen AJ, Lee ATL, Wright B, Baldwin RF.
 Mitigating human–wildlife conflict and monitoring endangered tigers using a real-time camera-based alert system, BioScience, 2023.**

 Case study on a deployment of [TrailGuard AI](https://www.nightjar.tech/) in India.
 Supplementary material has some description of the AI components, but not a lot; they mention that [CVEDIA](https://www.cvedia.com/) did the training, and that synthetic 3D models are used for training.
 They also indicate that after the edge model detects and transmits an event of interest, a trained YOLOv5 is used in the cloud.
-Edge inference runs on a [Myriad X](https://www.intel.com/content/www/us/en/products/details/processors/movidius-vpu/movidius-myriad-x/products.html).
-Primary transmission is cellular, though the device suppots a long-range radio.
+Edge inference runs on an Intel Myriad X.  Primary transmission is cellular, though the device supports a long-range radio.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/trailguard.jpg" width="500">